graphops/launchpad-namespaces/CONTRIBUTING.md

 ### `/src/schemas`

-In here you'll find all the schemas which are the source of truth for every namespace helmfile.
-Amon them also resides `generate_tool.cue`, which implements the logic for actually generating all the outputs from the schemas.
+In here you'll discover a collection of schemas which are the source of truth for each namespace helmfile.
+Amongst them also resides `generate_tool.cue`, which implements the logic for actually generating all the outputs from the schemas.

 ### `/src/scripts`

-Here reside convenience scripts to regen helmfiles, docs, openAPI JSON schema files, ...
+Here, you will find a repository containing convenient scripts for regenerating helmfiles, documentation, OpenAPI JSON schema files, and more.
+These scripts are designed to streamline the process and make it easier for you to update and maintain these essential components.

 ### `/src/docs`

-Base templates for several document files, and some macros used in the templating
+Here, you will find base templates for several document files, and some macros used in the templating.

 ### `/<namespace>`

-Each namespace has its own folder where their artifacts reside
+Each namespace has its own folder where their specific artifacts reside

 ### `/<namespace>/values`

-The default values for the namespace.
+The default values for a given namespace.
 In case the namespace has more than one flavor (different sets of defaults), then those reside in `/<namespace>/values/<flavor>`, and the `_common` folder contains the common values shared by all flavors.

 ## Implementation Details

 A Namespace is comprised of two things:
 - A set (or more, when the namespace has different flavors) of default values for the releases (helm charts)
-- An helmfile.yaml with some templating logic evaluated client-side "at runtime", by helmfile.
-This templating logic implements the interface and features available (... like dictionary merging the user-passed values on top of the default ones, or toggling some releases on/off depending on features)
+- A `helmfile.yaml` file that incorporates client-side templating logic, evaluated dynamically by helmfile during runtime.
+This templating logic provides a rich set of features and interfaces, such as dictionary merging of user-provided values with default values, as well as the ability to toggle specific releases on or off based on feature requirements.
+It empowers you to efficiently customize and configure your deployments with ease.

 The default values are static data, and can be found in the `{namespace}/values` folders.

-The helmfile.yaml file is dynamically built from schema files written in CUE (check the repository layout for a more compreensive description of the structure).
+The helmfile.yaml file is dynamically built from schema files written in CUE (check the repository layout for a more comprehensive description of the structure).

-Those schema files completely define the namespace in its many characteristics, such as:
+The schema files completely define the namespace in its many characteristics, such as:
 - what releases they bundle, and the helm chart repos in which to find those releases
-- what features it supports
+- the features it supports
 - the labels its releases get deployed with

 ### values merging